eschipper/TvMazeScraper/readme.md

 - I could not get the rate limit to trigger / reproduce, even with parallel requests, so I did not give it much attention.
 - The scraper runs indefinately and not with a CRON.
 It just loops.
 ## Example Appsettings

+## Web api
+- Wanted to reuse the model db for convenience
+- ordering by ID proved a challenge because it is a string value
+- paging and sorting are translated into the query, but probably leads to high numbers of RU.
+If there was more time, I would investigate this further, probably using either continuation tokens or smarter partitioning